 The aim in this renovation was to create an energy efficient home where family gatherings could occur.
 The existing garage was transformed to a living space.
 A two story addition made room for a new garage and exercise room, as well as a bedroom and bath, with a sun-room.
 A local architect, and engineers, were able to work with Synergy to develop the plans for the project.
-The challenge was draining, which needed drastic improvement.
+The challenge was draining, which needed drastic improvement and first we wanted to figure out how to install a mini split system on your own.
 A a new french drainage system was installed on the house perimeter, along with waterproofing to protect the crawlspace and living areas.
 The roof was patched, and surrounding soils were re-contoured to protect the house while new roof structures were built.
 Two catch basins were formed across the front of the house to direct drainage away from the structure.
 A larger opening was cut for a PVC crawlspace access enabling the installation of a new HVAC system in the crawlspace (more details at www.bluonenergy.com).
 Interior framing was corrected, and ceilings would be raised to 10 feet on the first floor, with 9 foot ceilings on the upper level.
 Threatening trees were removed from the immediate area of the new house.
 The exterior was completely renovated.
 Old cultured stone was removed, and a new look was added to the front entry, along with roof areas.

 Starting a new home on a 12 acre parcel in Timberlake, North Carolina.
 With help from a local designer, plans were made for a 3 bedroom, 2.5 bath house, with an open floor plan and vaulted ceilings in the family room.
 Prior to pouring the slab, there was a lot of clearing for the house and new septic field.
 The house, carport, and porches were all built on a monolithic concrete slab.
 We thickened the slab where interior support walls go, installed a 6x6 wire mess for added concrete strength, and insulated the floor for the conditioned areas by installing 2" of rigid foam before pouring the concrete.
 After the slab was down, the framing went up fast!
 The walls were framed with "Advanced Framing" techniques to minimize thermal transfer, and maximize space for the spray foam insulation.
 Energy efficiency was a high priority in the construction of this home.
 In addition to spraying foam on the entire envelope of the house and attic area , the appliances were energy star approved, and a high efficiency HVAC system was installed.
 (LP Smartside) provided a structural sheathing and siding all in one.
 Combined with 5/8" drywall throughout the house and carport, the structure was not only well insulated, but had enhanced fire rating, and improved sound deadening between areas.
 Luxury vinyl tile (LVT) was used for the kitchen, entry area, utility, and bathrooms.
 It is a very durable floating floor product that can look like hardwoods, tile, brick, etc. The owners of this home participate in a program to rescue stray cats, and decided to use the large attic space where the cats were separate from the family dogs, for their home.
 The attic area soon became known as the "CATTIC"!
 It was drywalled, and floored with standard plywood sub flooring.
 Since it was already foam insulated under the roof deck, HVAC vents were extended to condition the space.
 A screened in opening in the main entry hallway (top right) allowed the kitties to see the family below!